SunilRavi7/KMP_Algorithm_Visualizer/README.md

 This was Miniproject of my 4th Semester.
 -- If anf Future Inprovements please help let me know --
 contact: sunilr31r@gmail.com DM ME..

+How to Run the Program in Command Line(win/linux)

+Prerequists JAVA JRE and JDK any version

+1 - compile the java program

+javac KMPVisualizer.java

+2 - After Compiling the Program, Run it!

+java KMPVisualizer